minvws/nl-covid19-notification-app-website/_questions/en/3-wat-als.md

 showBreadCrumbs: true
 showContact: true
 featuredHome: true
-featuredHomeIndex: 3
+featuredHomeIndex: 4
 featuredHomeIcon: mobile-check
-featuredHomeText: If you get a notification, you are advised to stay at home and get tested for coronavirus.
+featuredHomeText: You are advised to stay at home until 10 days after the date of the contact.
+Do you have complaints?
+Then make sure you are tested.
 ---

 If you get a notification, it means you have been near someone who has tested positive for coronavirus.
 Don’t panic: this does not mean for sure that you have coronavirus too.
 It means you have been in a high-risk situation and that you could have been infected with coronavirus.